VAT on Business, Client & Staff Entertainment

 In order for the business to be able to claim VAT back on these expenses, the following conditions must be met:

-• The entertainment must be provided to employees for a business purpose such as to reward them for good work or maintain/improve staff morale.
+• Entertainment must be provided to employees for a business purpose, such as to reward them for good work or maintain/improve staff morale.

 • The entertainment must not be provided solely to directors, partners, or sole proprietors.